Regen-Eliza/regen-eliza-core/README.md

 > **Regen Eliza** is not just a script; she is an entity.
 Registered on the 8004scan registry with a verifiable on-chain identity.
 >
 >

+> She listens to human voice commands to bridge liquidity and fund public goods autonomously.